 How do you keep your hair looking fab and fresh?

 This is one of the most common questions I get asked.
-I have put together a survival guide on how I fight the festival filth and keep my hair looking fresh and healthy at a festival.
+Keeping your hair fresh, tidy and nourished on a normal day is difficult but at a festival, it’s certainly no easy feat.
+With that in mind, I have put together a survival guide on how I fight the festival filth and keep my hair looking fresh and healthy all festival long!

 Fight the urge to wash your hair and do it as late in the day as possible before you leave.
 I do two cycles of shampoo and then one of conditioner, making sure to brush it thoroughly while the conditioner is in to get rid of any tangles.
 When applying the conditioner, make sure that you put the majority of the conditioner on the ends of your hair and not the roots.
 Applying too much at the roots can make your hair get greasy more quickly.